-Code of Fractice 14 - Administration Recommendations We recommend the in-house administration team provide a written narrative with the KPI report to the PB, outlining the justification as to why the indicators are being met or not.
+Code of Practice 14 - Administration Findings Recommendations We found regular key performance indicator (KPIs) reporting is provided at PB meetings, supported by a verbal update.
+We found the verbal update is recorded in PB minutes, however, the narrative behind the results is not added to the KPI report.
+We recommend the in-house administration team provide a written narrative with the KPI report to the PB, outlining the justification as to why the indicators are being met or not.
+As per slide 15, during our assessment, we were informed records are maintained on paper and digital systems by the in-house administration team.
+These have subsequently been saved electronically.
+The team validate the data, with checks for new starters, leavers, deaths and changes of circumstance.
 As per slide 15, we recommend the Scheme digitises the records to ensure information is accessible.
+The small in-house pensions administration team regularly perform record keeping checks.
+They are familiar and comfortable with the procedures for checking records, however, we found the processes to complete the task(s) are not documented.
 We recommend procedures for checking and validating records are documented accordingly and regularly reviewed.
 This will help to reduce key person risks and support ongoing business continuity planning.
+We did not find the use of automation in checking and managing data.
+The Supervisor appreciates that exploration into automation may have been discussed since our assessment.
 Similar to other schemes of this size, we recommend the Scheme explores the use of automation to manage data and to understand where process efficiency and effectiveness can improve.